javedmshah/javedmshah.github.io/index.md

 **ForgeRock**
 Sr. Director of Product, Identity Cloud
 Designed and built the global ForgeRock Identity Cloud service on kubernetes in Google Cloud.
-Led North America pre-sales, responsible for $41M P&L. Established the https://github.com/forgerock/forgeops devops project.

 **Prolifics Inc.**
 Director of Professional Services, Americas